Advise on and analyse the UK government’s financial instruments and transactions

 Executive Director

-By setting out the government’s exposure to contingent liabilities, the report will help to provide transparency and allow better understanding of the aggregate exposure to different forms of risk and any interdependencies.
-Government can then begin actively managing this risk as a portfolio and using the insights when developing new contingent liabilities.
+One of these measures is for FInTAG to publish annual reports that examine the stock of contingent liabilities across government.
+By setting out the government’s exposure to contingent liabilities, these reports help provide transparency and improve our understanding of government’s aggregate exposure to different forms of risk and any interdependencies.
+This supports the government to actively manage this risk as a portfolio and use actionable insights when developing new contingent liabilities.

-Annual Report on the UK Government’s Contingent Liabilities, 2023
+Annual Report on the UK Government’s Contingent Liabilities, 2025

 3. Promote best practice across government